Why can’t you leave?

 3. Have I ever really enjoyed being with my partner?
 Can you not stand them, possibly you struggle to remember times you ever really enjoyed?
 It is surprisingly common that we marry people we do not actually enjoy being with, as we feel they would make a good father/mother, they are “nice”, your family like them etc. If this is the case, you do not need to ponder too long.

 It is the most normal thing in the world to want to avoid feeling and causing pain.
 This means that you will find all kinds of reasons to delay your decision to leave, “I will wait until they finish school, until they have this interview, until their mother is better”…..Waiting for the perfect time is a dangerous game as this very rarely happens.

-If and when you do leave, you will face a difficult time and it will be messy for you and several people around you.
+If you do leave, you will face a difficult time, and it will be messy for you and several people around you.
 Even if we can reduce and manage the pain and chaos, there is absolutely no way to eliminate it totally.
 However, if you can accept it while moving towards your own life values, then the distress will eventually make space for more and more happiness.